:::

 10.7.
 Review of requests, tenders and contracts

-(a) the requirements, including the methods to be used, are adequately defined, documented and understood
+(a) the requirements, including the methods to be used, are adequately defined, documented and understood and are listed in the ISTA Rules

 (c) the appropriate testing method is selected and capable of meeting the clients’ requirements

 10.7.3.
 Records of reviews, including any significant changes, must be maintained.
 Records must also be maintained of pertinent discussions with a client relating to the client’s requirements or the results of the work during the period of execution of the contract.
+A contract to test or sample could be for a single samples/test or a series of samples/tests.

 10.7.5.
 The client must be informed of any deviation from the contract.

 10.7.6.
-If a contract needs to be amended after work has commenced, the same contract review process must be repeated and any amendments must be communicated to all affected staff.
+If a contract needs to be amended after work has commenced, the same contract review process must be repeated, and any amendments must be communicated to all affected staff.

 10.8.
 Audits

 10.8.3.
 The area of activity audited, the audit findings and corrective actions that arise from them must be recorded.
-10.8.4.
-Follow-up audit activities must verify and record the implementation and effectiveness of the corrective action taken.

 10.9.
 Reviews by management